mikrono/tModLoaderWiki_kr_ko/Conditions.md

 ***
-This Guide was written for tModLoader v1.4.4, an upcoming version of tModLoader.
+This Guide was written for tModLoader v1.4.4, the most recent version of tModLoader.
+In legacy tModLoader, this generalized Condition class does not exist.
 ***

 # Condition Class